Suit alleges negligence during intended short stay at nursing home led to death

 She had been the full-time caregiver for her husband, Charles Hallenbeck, who was physically healthy but suffered from dementia, the suit said, so her husband was admitted to the nursing home along with her with the expectation they would both return home after Mrs. Hallenbeck recovered from her leg wound.

-Instead, the suit alleges, Mrs. Hallenbeck contracted a urinary tract infection in mid- to late December, “which went negligently undiagnosed.”
+Both suits allege that Mrs. Hallenbeck contracted a urinary tract infection in mid- to late December of 2021, “which went negligently undiagnosed.”
 The suit goes on to allege she suffered from “improper hygiene practices, improper bathing practices, improper changing and dressing practice, improper evaluation and reevaluation procedures.”

 The undiagnosed urinary tract infection “progressed worse and worse,” the suit alleges, and by early to mid-December, Mrs. Hallenbeck developed pneumonia, “which went negligently undiagnosed.”